waterfal121/shopify-salesforce-integration/README.md

 # Shopify to Salesforce Data Sync PoC

-This project tests integration of Shopify Webhook and Salesforce API.
+Proof of concept for integrating Shopify and Salesforce to achieve bidirectional data synchronization, using Shopify Webhooks, Admin API, and Salesforce API.